magpiemodel/magpiemodel.github.io/_tutorials/t07_RegionalOutputAnalysis.md

                3. After the interactive site has opened, select `title` as a filter in the `Select Data` tab and look for the simulation run of your choice\n
                4. Click on `Load selection` and open the `LinePlot1` or `AreaPlot1` tab\n
                5. Select a variable of your choice and optionally also a particular scenario or region."
+   - task: "Find out how to include a custom validation file in the interactive scenario analysis tool.
+(This can be useful when you have additional or newer validation data at hand)"
+     solution: "1.
+Open the documentation to the function ``shinyresults::appResultsLocal()``\n
+                2. Specify a particular validation file (.rds or .mif) when executing the command, e.g.: appResultsLocal(valfile = "output/default_2022-01-13_12.26.03/validationNEW.mif").
+Note that this file has to be located in the main folder or you need to provide the full path to its location."
   - task: "Apply the function carbonstock() from the R library magpie4 using the file “fulldata.gdx” in the folder of a model simulation run as input for the function.\n
                (a) Use the default settings of the arguments of the function\n (b) Change the arguments of the function, e.g. change the regional resolution from cellular (cluster level) to regional."